David-Nogueira/Steam_Games_2013_to_2023-R_Project-Cesae_Digital/README.md

 </a>

 <p align="justify">
 The R programming project aims to conduct a comprehensive analysis of game data available on the Steam platform from 2013 to 2023.
-Steam is one of the largest digital distribution platforms for PC games and software, offering a wide variety of titles across different genres.<br><br>
+Steam is one of the largest digital distribution platforms for PC games and software, offering a wide variety of titles across different genres.<br>
-The analyzed data consists of a set of relevant information about the games, including the game title, release date, price, number of positive and negative reviews, category identification (app_id), and the maximum number of users.<br><br>
+The analyzed data consists of a set of relevant information about the games, including the game title, release date, price, number of positive and negative reviews, category identification (app_id), and the maximum number of users.<br>
-The main objective of the project is to explore this data to identify interesting insights into the Steam gaming market over the years.<br><br>
+The main objective of the project is to explore this data to identify interesting insights into the Steam gaming market over the years.<br>
 The project includes data visualization through charts and tables to facilitate interpretation and communication of the results.
-Additionally, data preprocessing and cleaning techniques (Excel, Power BI, and R) were used to ensure the quality and integrity of the analyses.<br><br>
+Additionally, data preprocessing and cleaning techniques (Excel, Power BI, and R) were used to ensure the quality and integrity of the analyses.<br>
 Finally, the goal is to provide valuable insights for game and software developers, market analysts, and gaming industry enthusiasts, contributing to a deeper understanding of the gaming landscape on the Steam platform over the years.
 </p>